Whether it’s on Google, Facebook, your Yellow Pages listing or your own website, positive customer reviews can work wonders for your business.

 - Train your staff.
 If your staff are interacting with customers on a regular basis, it could be as simple as training them to ask at the point of sale.
 A simple sentence like “If you have a moment, we’d really appreciate it if you could leave us a review on [platform name]” can work wonders.

 If you receive a positive review, the process is fairly straightforward.
 Simply thank the customer for their feedback and express how much you look forward to welcoming them back in the future.

 For negative reviews, the key is to acknowledge the customer’s feedback, express your regrets about the situation, and share how you have addressed the issue/s (if applicable).
 Try to take the conversation offline as soon as possible — ask the reviewer to send you a private message or get in touch via email, so the matter doesn’t drag on in a public forum.
 Last but not least, try to fight the urge to get defensive.
 Keep in mind that your responses are there for everyone to see, and are a reflection of your business.

 Want to get more reviews for your business online, while also getting found by more customers?
-It’s time to list your business on Yellow.
-Millions of Australians use Yellow to search and review local businesses — making it the perfect platform for you to showcase your business online.
+It’s time to list your business on Yellow Pages.
+Millions of Australians use Yellow Pages to search and review local businesses — making it the perfect platform for you to showcase your business online.